sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/spring.md

----
-title: Transitioning from Spring to Spruce
+# Transitioning from Spring to Spruce
----

 Spring is a framework for creating complex, enterprise-level applications in Java.
 It provides a wide range of functionalities, from dependency injection to security, and much more.
 Spruce, on the other hand, is a TypeScript-based framework designed for building scalable web applications.
 This guide will help Spring developers understand how to transition to Spruce.